Jobs Career Advice Post Job

 1. Unequal Growth Rate

 This is also known as geographical unemployment.
 It is caused by parts of a country developing at an unequal rate.
-Granted, certain areas would attract more economic opportunities than others, but in cases where the differences are lopsided, the young people are usually the ones to suffer most from its effects.
+While certain areas naturally attract more economic opportunities than others, when the disparity becomes too great, it is often young people who bear the brunt of its consequences.

-In the situation where they migrate for better opportunities, they tend to over saturate the (relatively) economically successful area.
+In cases where they migrate for better opportunities, they tend to oversaturate the (relatively) economically successful area.
 This is most common in Africa and parts of the Middle East.

 1. Unmotivated Youth

 Many young people have the expectation of securing a significant job which gives a 'living pay'.
-According to the OECD, they likewise face quite certain obstructions in the work market, where there are issues with incorporating young people into work places.
+They likewise face quite certain obstructions in the work market, where there are issues with incorporating young people into workplaces.

-Some work places have also failed to cater to the compelling flexibly of young job seekers.
-As a result, many of them are unwilling the take-up the jobs that are available.
-Thus, leaving them to navigate between joblessness, training, temporary and insecure employment
+Some workplaces have also failed to cater to the compelling flexibility of young job seekers.
+As a result, many of them are unwilling the take up the available jobs.
+Thus, leaving them to navigate between joblessness, training, temporary and insecure employment.

 1. Gender Imbalance

-In addition to young people bearing the brunt of economic downturns, there is a groups that bears it even more – girls and young women.
-Majority of the over over 621 million young people the OECD reports as unemployed are women.
+In addition to young people bearing the brunt of economic downturns, there is a group that bears it even more – girls and young women.
+The majority of the over 621 million young people the OECD reports as unemployed are women.

 This is particularly worse in North Africa and the Middle East where the female youth unemployment rate is almost double that of young men, going as high as 44.3 and 44.1%, respectively.